rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

     8  209.85.143.143 (209.85.143.143)  1.570 ms 209.85.143.145 (209.85.143.145)  1.092 ms 209.85.143.143 (209.85.143.143)  1.523 ms
     9  iad23s44-in-f14.1e100.net (216.58.217.174)  0.971 ms  0.962 ms  0.943 ms

-The preceding output also identifies the location of each hop along a networks route, as shown in the preceding output with `aggr403b-9-core8.iad3.rackspace.net`.
-If a hop is located within a Rackspace network and other networking exist, contact [support](https://www.rackspace.com/en-us/support) with the steps you have take troubleshoot your network.
-If a hop is not located within Rackspace's network and other networking issues exist, please contact your Internet service provider.
+The preceding output identifies the location of each hop along a networks route, as shown by `aggr403b-9-core8.iad3.rackspace.net`.

+If a hop is located within a Rackspace network and other networking issues exist, contact [Rackspace Support](https://www.rackspace.com/en-us/support) with the steps that you have taken to troubleshoot your network.
+If a hop is *not* located within a Rackspace network and other networking issues exist, please contact your Internet service provider.

-To learn more about how to troubleshoot latency issues with **Traceroute** see the MaxCDN tutorial [Reading a Traceroute](https://www.maxcdn.com/one/tutorial/how-to-read-a-traceroute/).
+To learn more about how to troubleshoot latency issues with traceroute see the MaxCDN tutorial [Reading a Traceroute](https://www.maxcdn.com/one/tutorial/how-to-read-a-traceroute/).

 #### Telnet

-Telnet is an application layer protocol used on the Internet or local area networks to provide a bidirectional interactive text-oriented communication facility using a virtual terminal connection.
-User data is interspersed in-band with Telnet control information in an 8-bit byte oriented data connection over the Transmission Control Protocol (TCP).
+Telnet is a TCP/IP protocol that is used for accessing hardware on a network remotely.

-Telnet is used to to test if a networking port is open by using the command `telnet` followed by the server's IP address and the port number you wish to test.
+Use telnet to test whether a networking port is open by using the command `telnet` followed by the server's IP address and the port number that you want to test.

     telnet 104.130.5.20 22

+**Common flags**

-The following are common `telnet` command flags.
+The following flags are commonly used with the `telnet` command:

-- `-4`: Forces telnet to use IPv4 addresses only.
+- `-4`: Forces telnet to use IPv4 addresses only

-- `-6`: Forces telnet to use IPv6 addresses only.
+- `-6`: Forces telnet to use IPv6 addresses only

-**Good Telnet response**
+**Successful telnet response**

-If Telnet connects to the server's IP address through an open port (as shown in the following example), no networking issues exist.
+If telnet connects to the server's IP address through an open port (as shown in the following example), no networking issues exist.

     $ telnet 104.130.5.20 22
     Trying 104.130.5.20...